smshihab/smshihab.github.io/_pages/about.md

   - /about.html
 ---

-I am an Economics PhD candidate at the University of Oregon. **I am on the job market in the 2022-23 academic year.**

-My research interests include economic growth, development, demography and applied econometrics.
-[Please find my job market paper here.]({{ https://github.com/smshihab/smshihab.github.io }}/files/jmp_current.pdf)

-You can download my [CV here.]({{ https://github.com/smshihab/smshihab.github.io }}/files/CV.pdf)
+Economics PhD candidate and a Renewable Energy Consultant.

+My day job invovles program evaluation from a M&E perspective and market research.
+My academic research interests include demography and economic growth and development.